fone4u/hadoop_explorations/pig/README.md

 * unzip and compress into bz2 (HDFS native format)
 * copy data into HDFS

-Downloading all the data will take awhile - go fetch some coffee! ;-)
+Downloading all the data will take a while - go fetch some coffee! ;-)

 Columns in the 1gram 1800-2000 dataset